blairliikala/livestreamwrapper/Readme.md

 There are a few ways to end an event:

-- End Date
+- End Date parameter
-- Duration
+- Duration parameter
 - Not specifying an end or duration will then end when the player emits an `end` event.
 - Live to VOD is when the on-demand recording should remain available after the end of the event.